(PHS - click to enlarge)

 Payette County Photo Album – more old photos of Payette

-Payette County Photographs – 6 pages of photos, click on Image 125K to see a photo
+Payette County Photographs – 6 pages of photos, click on something like Image 125K to see a photo

 Payette history